Here you will find some frequently asked questions about applying to study at the University of Cambridge.

 Applicants who would be under the age of 16 on admission may also be subject to additional requirements and restrictions in order to comply with legislation.

-About one in ten students coming to Cambridge takes a gap year before starting their studies.
-This year out is a very useful time in which to improve skills, earn money, travel and generally gain maturity and self-reliance.
+Around six per cent of students accepted to Cambridge takes a gap year before starting their studies.
+This year out can be a useful time in which to improve skills, earn money, travel and generally gain maturity and self-reliance.

 You should state on your UCAS application if you wish to defer entry.
 You’ll probably be asked about your plans at interview, so be prepared to talk about your year out.